Mohammed-islam0907/learning-devops/AWS/README.md

 - Every IPv6 is public
 - :: means all 8 segments are 0
 - EC2 instances get private IPv4 and public IPv6

+**Trubleshoting IPv6**
+- Subnet needs IPv4 to launch EC2 instance
+- Not because can't acquire IPv6, but because no IPv4 (limited)
+- Create nre IPv4 CIDR in subnet
+-